-- Ace Combat 5, Ace Combat Zero, and Ace Combat 6 gave you control over your wingmen.
+- Ace Combat 5: The Unsung War, Ace Combat Zero: The Belkan War, and Ace Combat 6: Fires of Liberation give you control over your wingmen.
 Seeing how the game is about aerial combat, your options are usually "Concentrate Fire", "Disperse and Engage", and "Cover Me".
 You can also toggle permission to use special weapons.
 Unfortunately, in AC6, the controls were already simplified compared to ACZ and this feature seems to have been abandoned completely in later Ace Combat games (where the wingmen are completely AI-controlled).

 - Tom Clancy's HAWX has a simple system where your wingmen can be set to offensive or defensive mode.